Distributed Generation (DG) means equipment used, or proposed to be used, for generating electricity that is:

 Congestion Levels for the PowerNet managed Networks are included below:

-Presently there are no specific locations on the PowerNet managed network at which PowerNet is aware of export congestion for small-scale generation connected to the LV network or at which PowerNet expects export congestion for small-scale generation to occur within the next 12 months.
+Presently there are two specific locations on the PowerNet managed network at which PowerNet is aware of export congestion for small-scale generation connected to the LV network or at which PowerNet expects export congestion for small-scale generation to occur within the next 12 months.

-However, it is highly likely that export congestion will occur as more generation is connected to the network and it is vital that people considering installing new or additional small-scale generation follow all relevant PowerNet processes (including the application form and the planning guide).
-Connection of large scale generation (1MW or above) will always be engineered on a case-by-case basis.
+It is highly likely that more export congestion will occur as more generation is connected to the network and it is vital that people considering installing new or additional small-scale generation follow the PowerNet processes.
+Connection of large-scale generation (1MW or above) will always be engineered on a case-by-case basis.

 Charges associated with processing applications to connect to generation systems are listed below in Table 1.
 Approval will not be processed prior to payment of fees being received in full.

 |DG Capacity||Application Fee (NZD incl.
 GST)||Witness and Commissioning Test Fee (NZD incl.
 GST)|